-There's a lot of swearing in movies and, these days, just as much swearing on TV.
+There's a lot of swearing in movies (and, these days, just as much on TV).
 The use of curse words requires the deft touch of an artist to bring life, humor, and intelligence to words that many consider base and vulgar.
 Actors who are good at swearing - like Samuel L. Jackson and Philip Seymour Hoffman - are treasures.
-The best swearing onscreen need not be from comedic actors, although those who understand verbal humor do tend to shine in this arena, but does require a sincere lack of inhibition.
-Characters who swear a lot are a delightful acting challenge.

 There's something quite cathartic about swearing, and it can just as easily break the tension of a scene as it can build it.
 Of course, a pointed censorship of cursing is also a hilarious tactic, especially when it's unnecessary.
 There are only so many people who can pull off swearing, no matter the role, and here we celebrate their foul-mouthed achievements.
 Here are a bunch of actors who really know their sh*t when it comes to dropping f-bombs.